Configuration

 Override Layer

-If enabled, the procedural beam geometry mesh will be created on the Layer specified here.
+• If enabled, we force the procedural beam geometry GameObjects to be created on the Layer specified here.

-If disabled, the procedural beam geometry mesh will be created on the same Layer than the GameObject containing the VolumetricLightBeam component.
+• If disabled, the procedural beam geometry GameObjects inherit the Layer of their beam (the GameObject containing the VolumetricLightBeam component).

 Tag